CGJennings/se3docs/docs/dm-debugger.md

 java -Xms64m -cp strange-eons.jar debugger
 ```

-When starting from the command line, you can append the options `--host` and/or `--port` to specify the address and port of the debug server you wish to connect to.
+> When starting from the command line, you can append the options `--host` and/or `--port` to specify the address and port of the debug server you wish to connect to (as described below).
 If you are not sure where the server is located, you can use the `--search` option, which will scan the local host (or the specified `--host`) for debug servers and list any that it finds.
-For example, if a regular Strange Eons session started a separate [plug-in test session](dm-test-plugin.md), it might produce output like the following:
+This is similar to using the **Scan** button described below, except that results are printed to the console.

+---

 ```
 Host:         127.0.0.1, port 8888